Topwealth/REMOTE-WORK-HEALTH-IMPACT-ANALYSIS/README.md

 │   └── charts_and_plots/
 ├── README.md
 ```
-Data Analyst/ Open to work and collaborations
-I'm Passionate about transforming data into actionable insights.
+Data enthusiast passionate about transforming data into actionable insights.
+Open to work and collaboration.
+Lets connect and drive data-driven decisons.